 Note 2019 \$

 The City's Share of Associate Entity's Net Assets Equity Ratio 319,244 1.27%

 Represented by Share of Associate Entity's Statement of Financial Position

 Current Assets 327,835

 Non Current Assets 451,078

 Total Assets 778,913

 Current Liabilities 198,641

 Non-Current Liabilities 261,028

 Total Liabilities 459,669

 Net Assets 319,244

+NEI ASSEIS 519,244

 Net Increase in Share of Associate Entity's Net Assets:

 Net Assets 319,244

 Less: City of Kwinana's Share of SMRC Loan Liability 14 (258,120)

 61,124

-SIGNIFICANT ACCOUNTING POLICIES Investment in associates
+Investment in associates

 An associate is an entity over which the City has significant influence.
 Significant influence is the power to participate in the financial operating policy decisions of that entity but is not control or joint control of those policies.
-Investments in associates are accounted for in the financial statements by applying the equity method of accounting, whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition change in the City's share of the profit or loss of the associate is included in the City's profit or loss.
+Investments in associates are accounted for in the financial statements by applying the equity method of accounting, whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition change in the City's share of net assets of the associate.
+In addition, the City's share of the profit or loss of the associate is included in the City's profit or loss.